dojoengine/book/docs/pages/framework/world/index.md

+---
+title: "Dojo World Contract"
+description: "Overview of the World contract, the central database for managing models and systems in Dojo"
+---

 # World Contract

 The World contract acts as a central database that stores all models and systems while managing permissions.
 Think of it as a global store for your application's state.